Reading time: 8 minutes

 But what would have happened to someone who retired in March 2020?

-Without the ability to make additional contributions once they shift to retirement phase, they would be forced to start withdrawing income from their depleted savings.
+Once they shifted from accumulation to retirement phase, they would have been forced to start withdrawing income from their depleted savings.
 Depending on the size of their balance, they could run the risk that their money would run out earlier than planned.

-And if an aversion to risk led them to choose a cash option, they would limit potential future growth in the value of their underlying investments.
+And if an aversion to risk led them to choose a cash option, they would limit potential future growth in the value of investments supporting their super pension.

 This simple illustration highlights three concerns for members close to or in retirement:

 - Timing, also referred to as sequencing risk.
-To learn more see SuperGuidearticle 5 ways sequencing risk affects your retirement
+Learn how sequencing risk affects your retirement

 - Choosing the right investment mix for your risk tolerance and stage of life